Roatan Landscapes and Weather

 Roatan forms part the Bay Islands of Honduras, a small nation located in the middle of the Central American isthmus bordering Guatemala, Nicaragua and El Salvador; and flanked by both the Pacific Ocean and the Caribbean Sea.
+The landscapes and weather of Roatan make our island a very unique piece of paradise!

 The Bay Islands are an archipelago of three large islands -Roatan, Utila and Guanaja-, three small islands -Morat, Barbareta, and St. Elena-, and over 60 cays located a mere 10 to 40 miles from the Honduran mainland in the in the azure waters of the Caribbean Sea.